UniMath/agda-unimath/src/trees/functoriality-combinator-directed-trees.lagda.md

 ```

 of directed trees.
 Furthermore, `f` is a family of equivalences of directed
-trees if and only if `combinator f` is an equivalence, and moreover this induces
+trees if and only if `combinator f` is an equivalence.
-an equivlence between families of equivalences `Sᵢ ≃ Tᵢ` and equivalences
-`combinator S ≃ combinator T`.

 ## Definitions